ecovisum/ecovisum-site/content/page_02.md

 - €5000: 150 buildings +€10 per additional building
 - €8500: 500 buildings +€5 per additional building

-VIsit the [EDI-Net forum](https://discourse.edi-net.eu/) for more information
+Visit the [EDI-Net forum](https://discourse.edi-net.eu/) for more information and to ask questions.

 ---